 International and Distance students are welcome to contact the Centre to discuss study support.

 Staff in the AccessAbility Centre work with students with disabilities and specific learning difficulties.
-The Student Learning Centre offers study skills support to members of the University community who do not have a disability or specific learning difficulty.
+Visit the Learning Development pages if you are a member of the University community who does not have a disability or specific learning difficulty.